gwu-libraries/scholarspace-hyrax/README.md

 - The Docker image uses Jetty, not Tomcat.
 Configuring authentication for Jetty requires a different process, documented [here](https://wiki.lyrasis.org/display/FEDORA474/How+to+Configure+Servlet+Container+Authentication) and with examples in the `docker-fcrepo` repository.

 ### Postgres
 - Currently, separate postgres containers (each with their own Docker volume) are used for the Fedora and Rails databases.
-This may be desirable for migration purposes, i.e., if the two databases in production are running on different versions of postrgres.
+This may be desirable for migration purposes, i.e., if the two databases in production are running on different versions of postgres.
 - The Rails/Hyrax postrgres container is using a version pinned to the version in use in production.